The Klose lab is interested in understanding how chromatin based and epigenetic processes contribute to regulation of gene expression.

 "I study Polycomb-mediated gene repression through employing microscopy-based single-cell/single-molecule techniques"

-"I am interested in how CpG islands contribute to gene regulation."
+"I am interested in how CpG island binding proteins regulate transcription."

 "I am using biochemical and structural approaches to investigate the molecular mechanisms of gene regulation by Trithorax group proteins"